 Why should I play this?

-If you like fast aggro, but are sick of losing to tokens and control, this is the deck for you.
-If you love seeing your opponent facepalm when you drop a Cloudgoat Ranger right after he Wrath of God’ed, this is the deck for you.
-If you like forcing other aggro decks into defensive mode with your speed and board presence, play this deck.
+If you like fast aggro, but are sick of losing to Black-White Tokens and Control, this is the deck for you.
+If you love seeing opponents facepalm after dropping a Cloudgoat Ranger right after they resolved Wrath of God, this is the deck for you.
+If you like forcing other aggro decks into defensive mode with speed and board presence, play this deck.

 How do I play Green White Tokens?

 The deck is pretty straight-forward.
-There are some points where you’ll be forced to choose between playing Garruk Wildspeaker or a Wilt-Leaf Liege.
-Or perhaps you’ll wonder if you should play Windbrisk Heights on turn 2 or 3.
-Much of this is dependent upon your build, but in general your hand should speak for itself.
+There are some points where we’ll be forced to choose between playing Garruk Wildspeaker or a Wilt-Leaf Liege.
+Or perhaps we’ll wonder if we should play Windbrisk Heights on turn 2 or 3.
+Much of this is dependent upon on build, but because we’re mostly proactive our hand should dictate our actions on curve.

 If I have Spectral Procession in my hand, I will play Windbrisk as early as I possibly can without interrupting a Noble Hierarch ramp.
 Otherwise, I’d sooner play a Forest to get my Dauntless Escort out nice and early.
 Much of it is practice, just as with any deck.